We are currently enrolled in the Canada-Wide Early Learning and Child Care Agreement!

 9. How much time is spent outside?

 The children spend 2 hours per day outdoors (weather permitting).
-Inclement weather such as heat alerts or torrential rain may impact the children’s ability to play outdoors, in which case indoor gross motor alternatives are offered.
+Inclement weather such as heat alerts or torrential rain may impact the children’s ability to play outdoors, in which case indoor gross motor alternatives are offered with scheduled access to the indoor gym.
 As a general rule, the children will be playing outside in most weather as long as it is -10 degrees Celsius or warmer, so it is important that your child comes to childcare every day dressed for the weather - as it has been said, there is no bad weather, only bad clothing!

 10. What training and/or experience do the teachers have?